 Aglianico

-The top expressions are from the Taurasi DOCG and grow at 1300 ft+ above sea level.
+The full expressions are from the Taurasi DOCG and grow at 1300 ft+ above sea level.
 The elevation combined with rich volcanic soil allows the late-ripening Aglianico to develop smoky undertones and spice while retaining acidity.

-Aglianico also does well in the nearby Taburno DOCG, also a mountainous and volcanic area.
+Aglianico also does well in the nearby Taburno DOCG, a mountainous and volcanic area.
 Here, it’s aged for 24 or 36 months and is typically a lighter, less structured version of Aglianico.
 Taburno producers also make Rosé or Rosato wines from Aglianico.

 Piedirosso

 Campania’s underdog native red grape Piedirosso has a lot of untapped potential.
-Decidedly less robust than Aglianico, Piedirosso wines have cherry and violet notes, and less body.
+Decidedly less robust than Aglianico, Piedirosso wines have cherry and violet notes and less body.
 Similarly, they have good acidity and tannins but do not generally warrant long aging.

 Lacryma Christi